aysegulbulbul/cap-traffic-sign-classify/README.md

   * Configs:
     * config.py: Contains config files that includes options to make changes on inputs.
   * Executors:
     * trafficsign.py: Used to create a JSON response using classes defined in PackageModel.
-It processes the incoming request and connects with the YOLO capsule, capturing Yolo Capsule's output.
   * Models:
     * PackageModel.py: Contains class definitions for creating JSON requests and responses using the pydantic module.
   * Weights: